WICG/dbsc/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
-Device Bound Secure Credentials (DBSC) aims to reduce account hijacking caused by cookie theft.
+Device Bound Session Credentials (DBSC) aims to reduce account hijacking caused by cookie theft.
 It does so by introducing a protocol and browser infrastructure to maintain and prove possession of a cryptographic key.
 The main challenge with cookies as an authentication mechanism is that they only lend themselves to bearer-token schemes.
 On desktop operating systems, application isolation is lacking and local malware can generally access anything that the browser itself can, and the browser must be able to access cookies.
 On the other hand, authentication with a private key allows for the use of system-level protection against key exfiltration.

 DBSC offers an API for websites to control the lifetime of such keys, behind the abstraction of a session, and a protocol for periodically and automatically proving possession of those keys to the website's servers.
 One of the key goals is to enable drop-in integration with common types of current auth infrastructure.
 By device-binding the private key and with appropriate intervals of the proofs, the browser can limit malware's ability to offload its abuse off of the user's device, significantly increasing the chance that either the browser or server can detect and mitigate cookie theft.